 3. Use a machine to polish and buff.

+How to polish aluminum truck wheels.
 Reduce time and labor spent polishing and buffing aluminum truck wheels by using a machine to do most of the hard work.
 Machine polished wheels can be done in a fraction of the time it takes to do it by hand.
 Also, polishing by hand presents many health hazards due to exposure to aluminum dust, continuous vibration, and exposure to moving parts.
 A machine can reduce or even eliminate these health hazards.

 4. Dry the wheels.